 - The client shares equally in the responsibility for the outcome of the project; give care to reviewing and proofreading your piece.

 - The larger the project, the more time needed to complete the work.
 Plan for an 8-week production schedule whenever possible.
 Due to the volume of work, Marketing & Communications may not be able to accommodate requests that do not leave an appropriate amount of time for the work to be done.
 Last-minute requests lead to mistakes and higher expenses and interfere with the production of projects already in the schedule.

-- The Production Schedule Request Form should guide you in planning and budgeting your project.
+- The Design Production Request Form should guide you in planning and budgeting your project.
 Try to provide as much information at the start as you possibly can.
 Some projects will not be able to be started without certain information in place.
-Your Project Manager will let you know if this is the case when your PSR form is received.
+Marketing and Communications will let you know if this is the case when your DPR form is received.

 - There is no such thing as "rush printing."
 The standard industry minimum for printing is two weeks.
 To get things printed more quickly often requires additional funds.
-In addition, all printing requests should be evaluated by Marketing & Communications and the GCU Print Shop first; if the job cannot be printed on campus, your Project Manager will work with you to find an appropriate vendor for the work.
+In addition, all printing requests should be evaluated by Marketing & Communications and the GCU Print Shop first; if the job cannot be printed on campus, Marketing and Communications will work with you to find an appropriate vendor for the work.

 - We encourage student efforts to participate in marketing their events and programs; however, it should be noted that student work will be held to the same branding and visual identity standards as the rest of the university.
 This is vital to ensuring clear, consistent communication.
 Students planning an event that is open to the public should contact Marketing & Communications before initiating the project and be prepared to work within GCU branding guidelines.
 Programs and events done by students for students are not required to work through Marketing & Communications.